Dutch Villages of Friesland

 Skill Level — Easy

 This guided bike and boat tour is rated easy.
 The average daily distance is 45 km.
 You will cycle on flat terrain utilizing as much as possible the network of cycling routes (fietsroutenetwerken) that makes Holland a cycling paradise!
 This cycling infrastructure consists of 30,000 km of cycle routes, cycle bridges, cycle tunnels, cycle ferries, and special signposting.
 Most participants prefer riding in a group with the cycling guide, but you can also ride individually.
 A roadbook is included (one per cabin).
-Gps-tracks can be provided by e-mail.
+GPS tracks can be provided by e-mail.

 Airport Info